2023

 Day 10: Glückstadt – Hamburg, approx. 55 km

 Along the Elbe, you cycle towards your destination Hamburg.
 In Wedel, you encounter the ship welcoming station Willkomm-Höft.
 Big ships, that enter or leave the port of Hamburg, are greeted with the raised or lowered flag of Hamburg – including the national anthem of the home country.
 Arrived in Hamburg, there is a lot to see and to discover.
-Take a boat trip around the port of Hamburg, walk through the warehouse district and watch the resellers haggling at the legendary fish market.
+Take a boat trip around the port of Hamburg, walk through Speichersadt (the warehouse district) and watch the resellers haggling at the legendary fish market.

-Day 11: Individual departure or extension
+Day 11: Individual departure

 After breakfast, your journey on the North Sea Cycle Path from Jutland already ends.
 We are happy to extend your stay with an extra night.

-Dates / prices / services
+Dates / Prices / Services

-Season times and prices 2023
+Season times and prices 2024

-Arrival Saturdays and Sundays from 06.05.2023 to 07.10.2023
+Arrival on Saturdays and Sundays from 27.04.2024 to 29.09.2024Early booking discount: -15 €

 Bookable dates are shown in the booking form.
 The season is dictated by the arrival date.